shiran-dinushka/shiran-dinushka/README.md

 - 👋 Hi, I’m Shiran Dinushka
 - 👀 I’m interested in programming and mathematics
-- 🌱 I’m currently learning in University of Moratuwa for my undergraduate degree
+- 🌱 I’m currently reading for my undergraduate degree in University of Moratuwa

 <!---